 Future water demand was forecast based on Wellington population projections through 2020.
 Wellington has the capacity to meet all potable water demands, including all residential and commercial uses within Wellington service area through the projected planning period.
 Predominant existing commercial uses, total of 652 accounts, include retail, service, warehousing and light industrial in which water demand is relatively low.
 Future commercial development is expected to be similar to existing uses and is accounted for in Wellington's water facility planning.
-Further, future commercial development will be limited by the shortage of available, developable land: infill redevelopment.
+Further, future commercial development will be limited by the shortage of available, developable land: infill redevelopment of existing commercial areas will likely account for most future commercial development.

 Tables 5, 6, 7 and 8 provide the served population figures for Wellington's Utility Department.
 Population figures are based upon approved EAR (2007) figures adjusted to account for populations served inside and outside Wellington corporate limits.
-Exhibit "A" contains an overall table of population date and provides the sources for the data included.
+Exhibit